Henri Bergson

-Henri-Louis Bergson (/ˈbɜrɡsən, bɛərg-/; /fr/; 18 October 1859 – 4 January 1941) was a French philosopher who was influential in the traditions of analytic philosophy and continental philosophy, especially during the first half of the 20th century until the Second World War, but also after 1966 when Gilles Deleuze published Le Bergsonisme.
+Henri-Louis Bergson (/ˈbɜrɡsən, ˈbɛərg-/; /fr/; 18 October 1859 – 4 January 1941) was a French philosopher who was influential in the traditions of analytic philosophy and continental philosophy, especially during the first half of the 20th century until the Second World War, but also after 1966 when Gilles Deleuze published Le Bergsonisme.

 Bergson is known for his arguments that processes of immediate experience and intuition are more significant than abstract rationalism and science for understanding reality.
 Bergson was awarded the 1927 Nobel Prize in Literature "in recognition of his rich and vitalizing ideas and the brilliant skill with which they have been presented".
 In 1930, France awarded him its highest honour, the Grand-Croix de la Legion d'honneur.
 Bergson's great popularity created a controversy in France, where his views were seen as opposing the "secular and scientific" attitude adopted by the Republic's officials.

 Biography

 Overview

 Bergson lived the quiet life of a French professor, marked by the publication of his four principal works: